Skip to main content

 • Should not be used in babies with food protein induced enterocolitis syndrome (FPIES) to rice.

-Amino acid based formula (AAF)
+Amino acid-based formula (AAF)

-• Soy milk, calcium enriched rice, oat or nut milks may be recommended by your doctor and/or dietitian, depending on your child’s condition.
+Soy milk or calcium enriched milks (rice, oat, nut) may be recommended by your doctor and/or dietitian, depending on your child’s condition.
+It is important to check if the alternative milks:

-• It is important to check if they contain adequate levels of protein and fat for young children for growth.
+• Contain adequate levels of protein and fat for young children for growth.

-• Babies should be reviewed by a dietitian at around 12 months of age so the need for formula can be considered.
+Children with multiple food allergies may need to continue with specialised formula to meet their nutritional requirements.
+Babies should be reviewed by a dietitian at around 12 months of age so the need for specialised formula can be considered.

 Around 80% of children will outgrow their cow’s milk allergy by the age of three to five years.
 Your doctor should advise if further allergy testing and food allergen challenges are needed.
 These are usually performed in hospital clinics and supervised by a clinical immunology/allergy specialist.

-© ASCIA 2022
+© ASCIA 2024

-For more information go to www.allergy.org.au
+For more information go to www.allergy.org.au/patients/food-allergy https://foodallergyaware.org.au/

-To donate to immunology/allergy research go to www.allergyimmunology.org.au/donate
+To support allergy and immunology research go to www.allergyimmunology.org.au/donate